 FALL 2019 / NARRATIVE

-The Fall 2019 Mellon Forum is organized by Anne Cheng, Professor of English and Director of American Studies, and Basile Baudez, Assistant Professor of Art & Archaeology at Princeton University, and supported by the Andrew W. Mellon Foundation, with additional funding from the Humanities Council, Center for Collaborative History, American Studies, and Art & Archaeology.
+The Fall 2019 Mellon Forum was organized by Anne Cheng, Professor of English and Director of American Studies, and Basile Baudez, Assistant Professor of Art & Archaeology at Princeton University, and supported by the Andrew W. Mellon Foundation, with additional funding from the Humanities Council, Center for Collaborative History, American Studies, and Art & Archaeology.